-And like I said above, if you use a clever message in your image, then you will have a higher chance of getting that image shared.
-And the more images on your site, the more pins you’ll get.
+And like I said above, if you use a clever message in your image, then you will have a greater chance of getting that image shared.
+The more images there are on your site, the more pins you’ll get.

 Tactic #9: Track what is being pinned from your site